Fortnite Save the World: Final release

-On June 29, 2020, Epic announced that they had decided to end Save the Worlds early access period and make it a full release, but at the same time abandoning the original free-to-play plans and keeping the game a premium title.
-With this change, they were no longer able to continue to support common shared items between the Save the World and Battle Royale modes of Fortnite.
+On June 29, 2020, Epic announced that they had decided to end Save the Worlds early access period and make it a full release, but abandoning the original free-to-play plans and keeping the game a premium title.
+With this change, they could no longer support common shared items between the Save the World and Battle Royale modes of Fortnite.
 With this, Epic planned to include Ventures, season-long events to give players new challenges in the Save the World mode alongside recurring annual events.
 Long-term players of the Save the World mode criticized Epic for this change; they had long seen the mode receive less care than Fortnite Battle Royale with many features that had been planned now dropped, and that the game's campaign that was to have had taken place over four major acts was effectively only 75% complete and appeared to be no longer a priority.
-A campaign hashtag "#SaveSaveTheWorld" grew among both these players as well as sympathetic Fortnite Battle Royale players to try to convince Epic to put more development resources into this mode.
+A campaign hashtag "#SaveSaveTheWorld" grew among both these players as well as sympathetic Fortnite Battle Royale players to convince Epic to put more development resources into this mode.

+Following a series of teasers, Epic Games announced that Save the World will become free-to-play on April 16, 2026, alongside releasing this mode for the Nintendo Switch 2.
+The game was eventually made free-to-play on April 16, 2026.The mode will be using Unreal Engine 5 to align with the rest of Fortnite.
+Those players that had purchased Fortnite at launch will be able to continue earning V-bucks through daily missions, story quests, and mission alerts.